Heavy work and sensory processing issues: What you need to know

 Or it could be something like jumping on a trampoline or hanging on playground equipment.
 In those cases, a child’s own weight creates that resistance.

 Heavy work is designed to provide that input in safer, more consistent ways.
-When kids do heavy work throughout the day, it can help them feel more organized before they need to seek input.
+When kids do heavy work throughout the day, it can help them have a better sense of what their bodies are doing.
+Then they don’t need to get input by crashing into people or jumping off furniture.

-The most effective heavy work activities activate as many muscles and joints as possible at the same time, and for a short period of time.
-That means not all heavy work is equal.
-Some activities — like swimming — are more effective and powerful than others.
+The most effective heavy work activities only last for a short time.
+And they use as many muscles and joints as possible at the same time.
+Some activities — like swimming — are especially good.

 How to provide heavy work at home